BadWolf0081/DiscordopoleWiki/Admin-Commands.md

 # Admin Commands

 ## !board
-The `!board` command allows you to quickly create or delete [Boards](TODO:LINK) without having to edit boards.json.
+The `!board` command allows you to quickly create or delete [Boards](https://github.com/ccev/Discordopole/wiki/Boards) without having to edit boards.json.

+Each Board has its own detailed Wiki entry.
+For more information on specific Boards, visit that.

 ### !board delete
 Delete a Board using its Message ID.
 This will delete both the message itself as well as the entry in boards.json.